PepeDuke/Duck/README.md

 Example ex();           // <-- create variable ex that is type Example, expresion equivalent to Example ex = Example();
 ```

-Duck typing in Duck.
+## Duck typing in Duck
 Duck supports Duck typing so it let's you call functions that are not accessible or do not exist inside the container
 ``` c++
 Example {
    -Foo(){  // same as before but now Foo is private